-Stollen is of course a Christmas fruited bread filled with marzipan and dusted with icing sugar, typical of Germany.
+Stollen is a Christmas fruited bread filled with marzipan and dusted with icing sugar, typical of Germany.
+It tastes like Christmas in every bite!

 I used lots of cranberries, cherries and blueberries to add flavour and colour alongside the traditional mixed fruit in my Stollen.